Paul Potts (writer)

+Family

 Potts was born in Datchet, Berkshire to (Arthur George) Howard Potts (1869-1918), who had emigrated to Victoria, British Columbia, Canada, where he was a partner in a bakery and confectionery business, and his Irish wife Julia Helen Kavanagh (also recorded as Cavanagh).
 Arthur Potts's father, Dr Walter Jeffery Potts (1837-1898), had married Julia, daughter of Sir Thomas Branthwaite Beevor, 3rd Baronet; many descendants with the name 'Beevor-Potts' live in Canada.

+Education

 He was educated in Canada, England (at Stonyhurst until the age of sixteen) and Italy (at a Jesuit college in Florence), but from the early 1930s he lived in London.
 He frequented the Soho-Fitzrovia area where he would sell broadsheet copies of his poetry in the streets and pubs.

+Literary career

 Among Potts's literary friends were George Orwell and the English poet George Barker.
 Potts's memoir of Orwell, "Don Quixote on a Bicycle", appeared in The London Magazine in 1957 and became a chapter of Dante Called You Beatrice.
 His 1948 essay “The World of George Barker” appeared in Poetry Quarterly.

+Later life

 In late middle-age, Potts was '...balding' with 'a stutter that he mixed with rapid blinking and an amused chuckle as he started a sentence', eventually becoming a dissolute figure 'barred from Soho pubs'.

+Accidental death

 Potts died in 1990 of smoke inhalation from a fire in his bedroom; he had been house-bound for some years.